tiepdotme/blog-2/_posts/2020-06-12-this-keyword.markdown

 ---
 layout: post
 title:  "this Keyword"
+image: "/assets/social/this.png"
 date:   2020-06-12 12:00:00 -0500
 ---

 ## `this` keyword and functions

-The `this` keyword in JavaScript is a property of an execution context, wether it is global, function, or eval.
+The `this` keyword in JavaScript is a property of an execution context, whether it is global, function, or eval.
 For regular JavaScript functions, `this` could change based upon how they were called.

 1. By itself, `this` refers to the global object.
 2. The new object, when used in a constructor.